 - As Image Display actors render your data, you may receive a request for interpretation or directives from the Connectathon Technical Project Manager to repair attributes.
 This may prove to be an iterative process.
 You may submit more than one set.

 - There is no specific evaluation for this test.
 Feedback comes as your partner Image Display and Image Manager partners test with your images in their lab.

-- Find sample images uploaded by other vendors in Gazelle under Connectathon-->Connectathon -> List of samples.
+- Find sample images uploaded by other vendors in Gazelle Test Management (EU or NA) under Connectathon-->Connectathon -> List of samples.
 On the Samples available for rendering tab you will find DICOM_OBJECTS submitted by other vendors.
 This page will evolve as vendors add samples, so be patient.